amsterdam-scala/Sjs-Simple-HTML5-canvas-game/README.md

     1. [Installing sbt on Windows](http://www.scala-sbt.org/release/docs/Installing-sbt-on-Windows.html) or
     1. [Installing sbt on Linux](http://www.scala-sbt.org/release/docs/Installing-sbt-on-Linux.html) or
     1. [Manual installation](http://www.scala-sbt.org/release/docs/Manual-Installation.html) (not recommended)
 1. (Optional ) To test if sbt is effective submit the `sbt sbtVersion` command.
-The response should like as this:
+The response could look like as this:
 ```
 [info] Set current project to fransdev (in build file:/C:/Users/FransDev/)
 [info] 0.13.12